ilan-anodot/anodotcost_api_docs_slate/source/includes/_Authentication.md

 ```

-**Step 2:** Use the access-key's token to request an access-token.</br>The retrieved access-token is valid for 24 hours.
+**Step 2:** Use the access-key's token to request an bearer-token.</br>The retrieved bearer-token is valid for 24 hours.

 *Response Codes:*